-• User name

-By which provides a user-defined local user list
+• User name By which provides a user-defined local user list

-• Engine ID
+• Engine ID Indicates either the local or remote SNMP entity to which the user is connected.

-Indicates either the local or remote SNMP entity to which the user is connected.
-Changing or removing the local SNMP Engine ID deletes the SNMPv3 User Database.
+Changing or removing the local SNMP Engine ID deletes the SNMPv3 User

+Database.

-Local - Indicates that the user is connected to a local SNMP entity.
-Remote - Indicates that the user is connected to a remote SNMP entity.
-If the Engine ID is defined, remote devices receive inform messages
+- .
+Local Indicates that the user is connected to a local SNMP entity. - Remote Indicates that the user is connected to a remote SNMP entity.
+If the Engine ID is defined, remote devices receive inform messages - Group Name Contains a list of user-defined SNMP groups.
+SNMP groups are defined in the SNMP Group Profile page. - Authentication Indicates the Authentication method used.
+The possible field values are:

-• Group Name

-Contains a list of user-defined SNMP groups.
-SNMP groups are defined in the SNMP Group Profile page.

-Authentication Method
+Method